-A collar is easier to put on than a non-pull harness.
+A collar is easier to put on than a no-pull harness.
 Collars can be worn continuously, though avoid doing so with heavier collars such as steel chain collars.

 Putting on a non-pull harness is more complicated than putting on a collar.
 A non-pull harness has more parts and needs to be fitted around different body parts.
 A dog that is sensitive about having its legs touched will not enjoy putting on a vest harness.
 A playful puppy might also not be as cooperative when putting on a non-pull harness.

 Both collars and non-pull harnesses have its advantages and disadvantages.
-Where a non-pull harness is designed specifically for training dogs in their walks, collars have a broader use.
+Where a no-pull harness is designed specifically for training dogs in their walks, collars have a broader use.
 Remember that a non-pull harness is only a training tool and that you still need to spend time on teaching your dog good behaviour.
 Depending on your dog’s breed, certain non-pull harnesses may be more appropriate than other designs or even collars.
-Spend time researching designs of non-pull harnesses and read reviews before purchasing one.
+Spend time researching designs of no-pull harnesses reviews before purchasing one.
 Once you are aware of the options and impact of a non-pull harness, you can make your decision.

 Disclaimer : A non-pull harness is not a solution for dogs that are not trained enough to behave.
 Regardless of wearing a collar or non-pull harness, a dog should know to obey their pet owner in all environments.
 If walks or going outdoors are a problem for you and your dog, consult your vet or consider meeting with a dog trainer.